Educational Specialist in Curriculum and Instruction

 Share this page:

-Coursework blocks – which are sets of courses – in this specialist program can be used to earn graduate certificates in Arkansas Curriculum/Program Administrator and in K-12 Online Teaching, which align with Arkansas teacher licensing.
+Coursework in the K-12 Online Teaching concentration can be used to earn a graduate certificate in K-12 Online Teaching.
 Students must apply for both the specialist degree and the graduate certificate at the same time if they seek both credentials.
 The courses in this concentration are required by the Arkansas Department of Education for a licensure endorsement for K-12 Online Teaching and the licensure endorsement for Program Administrator.

 Unlike graduate certificate programs or endorsement plans alone, this specialist program meets financial aid guidelines, allowing students to seek assistance in funding their studies.
 Consult an academic advisor prior to enrollment in classes to assure requirements are met.